lnfernal/lua-deobfuscator/README.md

 third party: ANTLR used for sum lua analysis

-made in 2021 july/august till novemember i stopped updating lo
+made in 2021 july/august till novemember i stopped working on it i moved on

 # REMOVED FILES
 devirtualizer_main.cpp (thread safety not complete)